aws-samples/aws-step-functions-ebs-snapshot-mgmt/README.md

 aws cloudformation deploy --template-file tempDR.yaml --stack-name DRRegionSnapshotManagement --capabilities CAPABILITY_IAM --region <DR_REGION>
 ```
-At this point you can follow along with the section above titled **Create Amazon CloudWatch Event Rules** to finish out the configuration.
+At this point the stacks will be updated and you can begin creating snapshots.